-Module description Module 3 Colloquium and Master's Seminars Module code M3 Total workload 8 ECTS Points Learning outcomes After completion of this module, students understand professional presentations in philosophy also outside of their area of focus, as demonstrated in the ability to summarize the presentation and the audience discussion that follows (area-specific competence in argumentation, areas specific competence in ethical, social and political judgment).
+Module description Module 3 Colloquium seminars and Master's seminar Module code M3 Total workload 6 ECTS Points Learning outcomes After completion of this module, students understand professional presentations in philosophy also outside of their area of focus, as demonstrated in the ability to summarize the presentation and the audience discussion that follows (area-specific competence in argumentation, areas specific competence in ethical, social and political judgment).
 Students are also able to present their own research verbally, and to defend it in discussion (area-specific competence in argumentation).
 If an interdisciplinary theme has been chosen, students know how to produce focused analyses of interdisciplinary problems in a specialized area, taking account of all theoretically relevant aspects of the problems (competence in cooperation, integration and communication in area-transcending as well as area-specific ways).
 Module content The content of the colloquium seminar consists in the lectures that are given in the context of the department's colloquium series (mostly by speakers invited from outside the university).
 The content of the master's seminar consists in the presentations made by the students who are enrolled in the course.
+Before taking the master's seminar we highly advise the students to already have a supervision agreement for their Master thesis, as this seminar is considered as an accompanying course while the students write their thesis.
 Courses The colloquium seminar consists mainly of the lectures in the department's colloquium series.
 The master's seminar may be offered in block form.
 Type of exam Oral contributions (presentations, contributions to discussion); written contributions (summaries of presentations, handouts).

-Module description Module 4 Focus module Module code M4 Total workload 18 ECTS Points Learning outcomes After completion of this module, students possess an area-specific, highly specialized knowledge that will serve as a basis for innovative ideas and original research.
+Module description Module 4 Advanced lectures and seminars Module code M4 Total workload 24 ECTS Points Learning outcomes After completion of this module, students possess an area-specific, highly specialized knowledge that will serve as a basis for innovative ideas and original research.
 They have a critical consciousness of research questions that enables them to pursue their own interests in philosophy, and they possess the cognitive and practical abilities that allows them to plan and carry out their own research plans.
 All in all, they have the competence to complete a master's thesis in accordance with level 7 of the European Qualifications Framework for lifelong learning (EQF).
 Module content The content of the module consists in the content of the courses chosen, but they are to be chosen in such a way as to offer a focused study of current debates in contemporary philosophy.
 Courses The courses can be of the types VO, VU, UV or SE, and will be chosen from the ongoing offerings of the Philosophy Department (Faculty of Cultural and Social Sciences).
 Type of exam Performance in lecture courses (VO) will be evaluated on the basis of individual written exams.
 In courses with mandatory attendance, performance will be evaluated on the basis of ongoing participation and short writing assignments.
 In seminars, performance will be evaluated in addition on the basis of a final seminar essay.

-Annex II: Course equivalency list
+Annex II: Equivalency List

-Previous Curricula Curriculum 2017 SE in theoretical philosophy (6 credits) VO und UE in theoretical philosophy (8 credits) SE in practical philosophy (6 credits) VO und UE in practical philosophy (8 credits) SE in logic (6 credits) VO und UE in logic (8 credits) SE in philosophy of science (6 credits) VO und UE in philosophy of science (8 credits) SE in history of philosophy (6 credits) VO und UE in history of philosophy (8 credits)
+Alliex II.
+Equivalency List Curriculum (Version 2017) Curriculum (Version 2020) VO + UE in theoretical philosophy (8 credits) UV in theoretical philosophy (8 credits) VO + UE in practical philosophy (8 credits) UV in practical philosophy (8 credits) VO + UE in logic (8 credits) UV in logic (8 credits) VO + UE in philosophy of science (8 credits) UV in philosophy of science (8 credits) VO + UE in history of philosophy (8 credits) UV in history of philosophy (8 credits) Master's seminar (2 credits) (if more than one SE Modul 4 (2 credits) Master's seminar has been taken)